symfony/symfony-docs/components/event_dispatcher.rst

   the ``kernel.response`` event, passing with it an ``Event`` object that has access to the ``Response`` object;

-* The dispatcher notifies (i.e. calls a method on) all listeners of the ``kernel.response`` event, allowing each of them to make modifications to the ``Response`` object.
+* The dispatcher notifies (e.g. calls a method on) all listeners of the ``kernel.response`` event, allowing each of them to make modifications to the ``Response`` object.